julelang/manual/src/debugging/testing/writing-tests.md

 #test
 fn testPi(t: &T) {
     if getPi() != Pi {
-        t.errorf("PI is not precise enough")
+        t.Errorf("PI is not precise enough")
     }
 }